/*

 You stop.
 You are twenty feet from the Falcon's tail.
 Nothing touched anything.

-You execute the back-and-turn maneuver.
-You make it to Signature.
+You sit with the parking brake set, watching a tug drag fifty million dollars of someone else's airplane out of the hole you taxied into.
+Then you make the left onto Lima and roll to Signature.
 No damage to anything or anyone.
 A ground deviation report is now in Ground's log against your tail number.

 <<set $badchoices to $badchoices + 2>>